ros2/rmw_zenoh/README.md

 ```

 The following additional configuration options available as environment variables:
 - `ZENOH_SHM_ALLOC_SIZE`: size (in bytes) of memory to allocate as shared memory arena.
-Must be a multiply of 4.
+Must be a multiple of 4.
 The default value is 16MB.
 - `ZENOH_SHM_MESSAGE_SIZE_THRESHOLD`: threshold (in bytes) for ROS message wire size to be sent as SHM buffer.
-Must be a multiply of 4.
+Must be a multiple of 4.
 The default value is 512.

 ### Interoperability